yourbasic/api/README.md

 ![go](res/go.jpg)

-There will be many examples in [Go][go], the language itself being an outstanding case study of good API design, with many clean and simple interfaces on top of a huge complex implementation.
+There will be many examples in [Go][go], the language itself being a case study of good API design, with many clean and simple interfaces on top of a huge complex implementation.
 There will also be some examples in [Java][java], a language that has had more time to accumulate cruft in the form of